Christmas Magazines from Another Era

 Happy Holidays from Perfectly Provence

 Holiday Wishes!
-It’s time to wish everyone all the best for this joyful season – Happy, Healthy Holidays!
-However, before we head out on a technology break, it’s time to acknowledge all our terrific contributors.
-Inspired by Provence Ashley Tinker is a Canadian who readily admits that Provence is an inspiration for her photography.
-Curious …
+The holidays are here, and it’s time to wish everyone Merry Christmas – Joyeux Noël and all the best for this joyful season.
+However, before we head out on a little technology break, it’s time to acknowledge all our terrific contributors.
+Time Out in Provence – What’s On Ashley Tinker is a Canadian …

 No Comment